-All international students at LU are offered housing through the International Housing Office.
+All international students at LU are offered housing through LU Accomodation.
 Natural interaction with Swedish students gives the foreign students knowledge about Swedish society.

 IIIEE arranges several excursions, such as visits to the countryside and to visits to local traditional industries.
 Weekly sport activities with staff and alumni in the area also helps the students integrate.
 Contact with former students (alumni) is offered through the alumni network which may be contacted prior to arrival in Lund.